AustralianCancerDataNetwork/auscatverse/_sources/guides/INFRASTRUCTURE.md.txt

 ## Docker

 We use [Docker](https://www.docker.com/) to deploy ready to go containers which run the AusCAT software.
 Follow [these instructions to install Docker](https://docs.docker.com/engine/install/ubuntu/) within your Ubuntu virtual machine.
+We also have a guide for installing Docker in a simulation (not suitable for production)  environment which can be found [here](../simulation/DOCKER_PORTAINER.md#install-docker).

 ### Docker installation in NSWHealth